Commodore64user/oed_prettifier/README.md

 This is the main engine of the script.
 It manages the entire workflow from reading the input file to writing the final dictionary.

-* **File Handling**: It reads the source TSV file line by line and dispatches each line to the appropriate handler—either for metadata or for a dictionary entry.
+* **File Handling**: It reads the source TSV file line by line and delegates tasks to its team (workers), waits for them to report back, and then assembles the final product.
+* **Glossary Building**: It manages the `pyglossary` object, adding each processed entry.
+Finally, it writes the completed Stardict files and decompresses the `.syn.dz` file for KOReader compatibility.
+* **Metrics**: It handles the final client-facing summary report (the metrics).
+It doesn't do any of the granular, intensive labour itself.

+### `processing_worker` (The Workers)

+This module contains the specialists who do all the heavy lifting.
+Each worker process takes a single task, delegates the intensive labour of HTML parsing and synonym extraction, and reports its finished component back to the manager.

 * **Entry Management**: It parses each entry, handles the quirks of abbreviations (like `adj.`), and determines if an entry contains multiple homographs.
 * **Delegation**: It delegates cleaning HTML or extracting synonyms.
 It creates an `EntryProcessor` instance for cleaning and calls the `SynonymExtractor` to find synonyms.
-* **Glossary Building**: It manages the `pyglossary` object, adding each processed entry.
-Finally, it writes the completed Stardict files and decompresses the `.syn.dz` file for KOReader compatibility.

 ### `EntryProcessor` (The HTML Cleaner)